 7. Concurrent opportunistic infections (The experimental treatment being evaluated in this protocol depends on an intact immune system.
 Patients who have decreased immune competence may be less responsive to the experimental treatment and more susceptible to its toxicities).

 10. History of severe immediate hypersensitivity reaction to any of the agents used in this study.

 11. History of coronary revascularization or ischemic symptoms.

-12. Documented FEV1 less than or equal to 60% predicted tested in all patients.
+12. Documented LVEF of less than or equal to 45% tested in patients with:

 Trial Lead Organizations/Sponsors

 National Cancer Institute

 Link to the current ClinicalTrials.gov record.

 Note: Information about this trial is from the ClinicalTrials.gov database.
 The versions designated for health professionals and patients contain the same text.
 Minor changes may be made to the ClinicalTrials.gov record to standardize the names of study sponsors, sites, and contacts.
 Cancer.gov only lists sites that are recruiting patients for active trials, whereas ClinicalTrials.gov lists all sites for all trials.
 Questions and comments regarding the presented information should be directed to ClinicalTrials.gov.